zvtoth/zvtoth.github.io/2_teaching/Ancient.md

 <img class="img-single" align="right" src="/public/img/greek.jpg" width="200">

-In this course, we look at ancient Greek and Roman philosophy from the pre-Socratics to the early Christian era.
-Representative figures include the Pre-Socratics, Sophists, Plato, Aristotle, the Stoics, Epicureans, Skeptics, Plotinus, and St. Augustine.
+In this course, we look at ancient Greek and Roman philosophy from the Presocratics to the early Christian era.
+Representative figures include the Presocratics, Sophists, Plato, Aristotle, the Stoics, Epicureans, Skeptics, Plotinus, and St. Augustine.

 <a href="http://zitavtoth.com/2_teaching/Ancient2018.pdf">2018 Fall syllabus</a>